we-make-websites/wmw-coding-guidelines/liquid/README.md

 {% endfor %}
 ```

-* In areas where the client can customise the content do not assume that they will want to display every part of a section's settings
+* In areas where the client can customise the content do not assume they will fill in every setting
 * Wrap each setting in a `{% if %}` to hide it if no content is entered
 * Use `!= blank` rather than `{% if condition %}` or `!= ''` as it is more reliable
 * See [setting states](./setting-states.md) for a full breakdown of what each setting returns when empty or cleared
-* When testing make sure the section does not appear visually broken, the client will expect it to work with missing settings
+* Don't only develop and test based on what's in the design; the client will expect it to work regardless of which settings are missing

 ### Conditional spacing